francois-gm/go-kabk-y1b/01-3 - 20250120 - HTML introduction/README.md

 **XML ‘in-situ snapshot’ coding exercice (1h)**

-(take a picture of the ‘coded snapshot’ for reference)

 Venture into the Hortus and find a location you want to document.
 Think about what you see but also what you hear and smell.

 Use the logic of XML languages: